wty2011jl/Efficient-Multi-user-Offloading-of-Personalized-Diffusion-Models/README.md

 ## Model Storage

-The well fine-tuned models have been uploaded to huggingface, refer to the [Hugging Face wty2011 webpage](https://huggingface.co/wty2011)
+The well fine-tuned models have been uploaded to huggingface, refer to the [Huggingface wty2011 webpage](https://huggingface.co/wty2011)

 ## Modifications in Hybrid Inference